wei-shao-wei/Molecular-heterogeneity-induces-reconfigurable-nematic-liquid-crystal-drops/README.md

-# Implementation: *Molecular heterogeneity induces reconfigurable nematic liquid crystal drops*
+# Implementation: *Molecular heterogeneity drives reconfigurable nematic liquid crystal drops*

 These are custom Python codes that are associated with the free energy modeling in our paper, "Molecular heterogeneity induces reconfigurable nematic liquid crystal drops".